MalihehIzadi/ml4se/index.md

 * **Homework**: Before each lecture, you must read and prepare questions about the papers that will be discussed during the lecture.
-You can find the list of the papers to read on the beginning of each week's lecture.
+You can find the list of the papers to read at the beginning of each week's lecture.
 You must also watch/read any material pointed to by the syllabus.

 Please keep in mind that you are attending this course on a voluntary basis.